 Aerospan comes with a purple plastic actuator attached to a gray spacer.1 The medication comes in a separate metal canister.
 Do not take apart the actuator and spacer.2 Do not use the Aerospan inhaler with other medications, and do not use other inhalers with the Aerospan canister.

 The Aerospan inhaler does not need to be cleaned.
-Throw away your inhaler and canister when you have used all the doses (either 60 or 120) in the canister.
+Throw away your inhaler and canister when you have used all 120 doses in the canister.

 Store your Aerospan inhaler at 77˚F. Avoid high heat or flames.

 What are the possible side effects of taking Aerospan?

 Taking Aerospan could cause your airways to tighten suddenly (“bronchospasm”).1 This side effect can happen right after using the inhaler.
 Take your rescue inhaler and call your health care provider.

 Common side effects of Aerospan are sore throat, runny nose, cough, headache, hoarseness, and sinus inflammation.2 This is not an exhaustive list of adverse effects.

 Inhaled corticosteroids, such as Aerospan, can cause thrush, a fungal infection in your mouth.2 You can help to prevent this by rinsing your mouth with water after using the inhaler and spitting out the water.

 Corticosteroids can lower your immune system, so you are more likely to get an infection.2 Symptoms of an infection are fever, pain, aches, chills, fatigue, nausea, or vomiting.
 Avoid contact with people who have chickenpox, measles, or other contagious diseases.
 Tell your provider if you have not had or been vaccinated for chickenpox or measles.
 Let your provider know if you have any infections such as tuberculosis or herpes simplex of the eye.